GoogleCloudPlatform/cloud-foundation-fabric/modules/net-vpc/README.md

 ### Subnet Factory

 The `net-vpc` module includes a subnet factory (see [Resource Factories](../../blueprints/factories/)) for the massive creation of subnets leveraging one configuration file per subnet.
 The factory also supports proxy-only and PSC subnets via the `purpose` attribute.
+The `name` attribute is optional and defaults to the file name, allowing to use the same name for subnets in different regions.

 ```hcl
 module "vpc" {